-Space is one of the basic elements of art.
-It refers to the distance between or the area around and within shapes, forms, colors and lines.
+Space is a basic art element that refers to the distance between the area around and within shapes, forms, colors, and lines.
 Space can be positive or negative.
-It includes the background, foreground and middle ground.
-Both positive and negative space can play important roles in the overall success of a work of art.
+It includes the background, foreground, and middle ground.
+Both positive and negative space can play essential roles in the overall success of a work of art.
 By understanding the difference between the two, you will:

 - Become better at designing unified compositions.

 - Be more successful in visually communicating your story.

 - Gain important clues about the meaning of an art piece.

 Two types of space exist within art — positive space and negative space.
 Positive space is the actual objects or shapes within an artwork, and negative space is the space around and between those objects.
 An excellent way to demonstrate positive and negative space is by utilizing Rubin’s vase.
 (Refer to illustration.)
 As you can see, the vase occupies what would be referred to as positive space, and the space surrounding the vase is negative space.
 Notice how the negative space is forming silhouettes of two faces in profile.

 Positive space is the area or part of the composition that an object or subject occupies.
 It is usually the main focus of the painting, such as a vase of flowers, fruit, or candle in a still life, a person’s face in a portrait, or an animal in a wildlife painting, or a building, trees, and hills in a landscape.
 When used skillfully, positive space will add interest by enhancing and balancing the negative space in a composition.

 Negative space is that empty or open space that surrounds an object.
 It helps define the object, gives it some breathing room to prevent the painting from being too crowded, and significantly impacts how the art piece is perceived.